julianlk522/FITM/README.md

 e.g., Vim Adventures could be tagged with 'programming', 'learning games', 'typing games', 'keyboard ergonometry', etc.

 Users can like listed links to boost them, so in theory the most univerally appreciated resources are easiest to find.

-## What will each user have / be able to do?

-Have:
--Tree of user's submitted links + copied links
--User profile/summary screen with avatar, stats

-Can:
--Create an account (user/pass or OAUTH/provider)
--Log in (same options as above)
--Change profile settings

--Add (and tag) new links
--Like existing links
--Copy existing links to user's own tree
--Like link summary
--Submit alternative link summary
--Browse global link tree
--Browse other user trees

-## How is the global tree ("treasure map"?) derived from numerous varying, individual trees?

-Tags are aggregated across all users in the form of weighted scores.
-Weights are calculated based on 1) commonness of the topic and 2) amount of information provided by each user.

-e.g., user A who has a scant individual tree and who contributes/edits a link related to a popular topic (News - Political) will not greatly influence the likelihood of their chosen tags appearing on links in the global tree.
-OTOH, user B who contributes/edits heavily and submits tags on niche topics (Programming - OpenGL - Learning Resources) will have a significant influence on the likelihood of those tags being set in the global tree.

-Since a tag's weight is partially dependent on time since creation, tags need to be globally re-evaluated at a regular interval (maybe every morning).

 ## Stack: